My Quiet Kitchen

 Cheesy Oil-Free Kale Chips pin for Pinterest

-Simple, 5-ingredient Cheesy Oil-Free Kale Chips are seasoned with a blend of tahini, lemon, nutritional yeast, and mustard.
-And they're made in the oven in 20 minutes at low temperature.
+These Oil-Free Kale Chips are seasoned with a delicious blend of tahini, lemon, nutritional yeast, and mustard.
+Only 5 simple ingredients and they're baked in the oven.
 No dehydrator needed.

 Kale chips have been around for years now, but honestly, I don't eat them very often.
 In stores they're so expensive, and making them at home isn't exactly a quick affair!